 Location: Fifth and Main Street

-What better way to pay homage to the Grand Valley’s biking culture than with this giant welded steel bike?
+What better way to pay homage to Grand Junction’s biking culture than with this giant welded steel bike?
 Donated by the artist, Grand Junction resident Alvin Sessions, in 2006, the piece exemplifies extreme freedom and human-powered transportation, and, best of all, you’re allowed to climb on it.
 Perfect photo op here!

 4. “Sir,” by Mary Zimmerman